ShipEngine/connect-website/native-rating/implementation.md

 ### AppID

 The appId is a unique identifier required by Connect and cannot change after the app is first published.
-The CLI will creates a random GUID and it is located in the `appId` property in `package.json` at the root of the app package.
+The CLI creates a random GUID and it is located in the `appId` property in `package.json` at the root of the app package.

 ### Name and ApiCode